 The City of Boulder was a founding member of RFSC and RFCLOG.
 Its interest in Rocky Flats is tied to the city’s jurisdictional proximity to the site and its ownership of open space along the site’s north and west boundaries.
 The city shares the concerns held by all members of ensuring that DOE maintains responsibility for the long-term management of its retained lands and conducts all necessary inspections of the monitoring systems and landfill caps, and repairs and upgrades the systems as necessary.
 The city is also committed to ensuring that the United States Fish and Wildlife Service’s properly manages the remaining land in a way that ensures its integrity as a functional wildlife refuge.

-2021 City Representatives: Council Member Mirabai Nagle; Staff Alternate, Taylor Reimann
+2022 City Representatives: Council Member Winer; 1st Alternate, Taylor Reimann (staff); 2nd Alternate Marni Ratzel (staff)

 The Urban Drainage and Flood Control District was established by the Colorado legislature in 1969 for the purpose of assisting local governments in the Denver metropolitan area with multi-jurisdictional drainage and flood control problems.
 The District covers an area of 1,608 square-miles and includes Denver , parts of six surrounding counties, and all or parts of 32 incorporated cities and towns.
 There are about 1,600-miles of "major drainageways," which are defined as draining at least 1,000 acres.
 The population of the District is approximately 2.3 million people.